← All posts

 We don’t mention this to impress anyone.
 We mention it because it’s the reason the product works.

 Every design decision, every handoff flow, every escalation rule, every pricing structure in Adaptive was built by people who’ve been on the receiving end of a bad vendor decision.
 We know what it feels like to deploy a platform that demos beautifully and breaks in production.
-We know what it costs when a customer waits too long, gets transferred twice, and still doesn’t get an answer.
+We know what it costs when a deal slips because the follow-up was three days late.

 We built Adaptive so that nobody has to sit through that again.